Malcolm Ruff: Maryland House of Delegates

-In May 2023, following the appointment of state delegate Tony Bridges as the Assistant Secretary for the Maryland Department of Transportation, Ruff applied to fill the vacancy left by his resignation in the Maryland House of Delegates.
+In May 2023, following state delegate Tony Bridges was appointed to be the assistant secretary of the Maryland Department of Transportation, Ruff applied to fill the vacancy left by his resignation in the Maryland House of Delegates.
 In June 2023, the Baltimore City Democratic Central Committee voted to send Governor Wes Moore the names of both Ruff and former state delegate Angela Gibson for consideration to fill the vacancy.
 On June 18, 2023, Moore appointed Ruff to fill the vacancy.
 He was sworn in on July 6, 2023.

-House speaker Adrienne A. Jones assigned Ruff to the Appropriations committee and he is also a member of the Legislative Black Caucus of Maryland and the Baltimore City Delegation.
+House speaker Adrienne A. Jones assigned Ruff to the Appropriations Committee.
+He was also a member of the Legislative Black Caucus of Maryland and the Baltimore City Delegation.
+In January 2026, new Speaker of the Maryland House of Delegates Joseline Peña-Melnyk appointed Ruff Chairman of the Capital Budget subcommittee of the Appropriations committee.

+2026 Maryland Senate campaign

+Governor Moore speaks at Malcolm Ruff rally in Edmondson Village, Baltimore, May 18, 2026.

 In January 2025, after state senator Jill P. Carter resigned following her nomination to the Maryland State Board of Contract Appeals, Ruff applied to fill the remainder of Carter's term in the Maryland Senate.
 Ruff was backed by Carter and Baltimore lawyer Billy Murphy Jr. The Baltimore City Democratic Central Committee voted 5–3 to nominate Dalya Attar to the seat later that month.

 In August 2025, Ruff announced that he would run for the Maryland Senate in District 41, challenging Attar.

+Baltimore Brew described Ruff as the underdog in the Democratic primary, during which Ruff touted juvenile justice bills he introduced in the General Assembly and highlighted state funding brought into the district, including toward the Enoch Pratt Free Library and the Gwynns Falls/Leakin Park preservation project.
+He also sought to bring attention to Attar's federal extortion charges and received endorsements from Governor Moore, U.S. representative Kweisi Mfume, and Baltimore mayor Brandon Scott.
+Ruff defeated Attar in the Democratic primary election on June 23, 2026.

+Political positions

+Crime and policing

+During the 2024 legislative session, Ruff was one of eight members of the Maryland House of Delegates to vote against a bill to reform the Maryland Department of Juvenile Services, increase penalties for young people, and increase the number of charges kids aged 10 to 12 could face, saying that the bill would "impact the Black community in a way that is unfair".
+In 2026, Ruff introduced the NyKayla Strawder Memorial Act, which would mandate services for young children whose actions resulted in someone's death.